eveningcafe/eveningcafe.github.io/content/english/posts/GoodluckandGoodbye.md

 \
 \
 \
-After all I want you to watch me off
+After all I want you to see me off

 Until my bus disappears far away